alansobchacki/odin-js-restaurant/README.md

 What I Learned
 -----

 I learned how to build a website by manipulating the DOM entirely through Javascript.
-I also learned how to build a basic webpack-powered app.
+I also learned how to build a basic webpack-powered app and upload it to Github Pages.